ageitgey/face_recognition/README.md

 Issue: `AttributeError: 'module' object has no attribute 'face_recognition_model_v1'`

 Solution: The version of `dlib` you have installed is too old.
+You need version 19.5 or newer.
+Upgrade `dlib`.

+Issue: `Attribute Error: 'Module' object has no attribute 'cnn_face_detection_model_v1'`

-You need version 19.4 or newer.
+Solution: The version of `dlib` you have installed is too old.
+You need version 19.5 or newer.
 Upgrade `dlib`.

 Issue: `TypeError: imread() got an unexpected keyword argument 'mode'`